Make a Move on Arthritis

 - Soak away the pain: Epsom salt baths may be helpful for tired, achy bodies.
 Hot water allows the magnesium-rich salts to penetrate tissues, relaxing sore muscles and bringing relief to stiff joints.
 Don’t go light; add a full quart of Epsom salt to bath water and soak for as long as you like.

-- Make the most of marvelous mud: Recent studies have confirmed that mineral-rich mud packs can bring lasting relief to arthritic joints.
+- Make the most of marvelous mud: Some studies have confirmed that mineral-rich mud packs can bring lasting relief to arthritic joints.
 Mud packs may be sold under the names “peloid” or “peat” packs.

 If you have ongoing joint pain that doesn’t respond to these simple measures, it may be a sign of a more serious condition.
 See your doctor to determine a plan that’s right for you.